News

 The consortium is ready to deliver the first project outcome: “D2.1 Meta-research on the learner perspective on micro-credential formats and learning services for continuing education and professional development”, and many others are approaching.
 Therefore, stay tuned and follow up on our progress #MCE_microcredentials.

 Serious news on April Fool’s: MCE project takes off!
-3years ErasmusPlus project coordinated by EADTU aimed at identifying the learners' perspective; developing HEIs strategy evidence for policies to develop framework and procedures for the modularization of higher education
+3years ErasmusPlus project coordinated by EADTU aimed at identifying the learners' perspective; developing HEIs strategy evidence for policies to develop framework and procedures for the modularisation of higher education

 MCE project preparatory meeting- 18 January 2022